LvChengbin/jaunty/README.md

 You can create a package just for one or some filters for using them in templates, and to load them by adding their paths to the `filters` while installing a J.View instance.

-A `Filter Package` is a simple package with nothing different from other package, and the package would be load by J.View, and all methods would be seemed as a filter function.
+A `Filter Package` is a simple package with nothing different from other package, and the package would be load by J.View, and all methods would be thought of as a filter function.

 For example, this is a `Filter Package` for doing some simple operations to an `Array`: